4zwc/url-cleaner/README.md

 # url-cleaner
-Remove PATHS from urls automatically good for mass removing.
+Remove PATHS from urls quickly.

 # how to use